The class of 2021

 The Lame Vixen is readily identifiable by her lame rear left leg, which she's reluctant to put weight on.
 In addition, she has a bare patch on the righthand base of her tail.
 I sincerely hope it's not mange.
 Despite her ailments, she's in pretty good shape and gets around quite well.
 She's a little more skittish than the others, perhaps as a consequence of her injury, but she's a regular in the area.
 Again, she's very comfortable in the presence of the other foxes and has a striking facial appearance to White Eye, so perhaps she's also one of last year's cubs.

 Red21 is the first to show, most evenings.
-Well, it's him or Blondie.
+Well, it's him or Blondie (see below).
 He's quite bold and not easily spooked.
 Like Blondie, he sports a fantastic coat and a thick brush, although he's a deep-red colour.
 He's also pretty much unblemished.
-He seems to live a relaxed life in close proximity to four vixens, but I've no idea what his relationship is with the other foxes, however, I have seen him be subordinate to Auntie on two occasions during squabbles over food.
-Is he one of Auntie's cubs from last year, if she had any, and if he is, why hasn't he been driven away?
+He seems to live a relaxed life in close proximity to three vixens, but I've no idea what his relationship is with the other foxes, however, I have seen him be subordinate to Auntie on two occasions during squabbles over food.
+Is he one of Auntie's cubs from last year?
+I don't think so.
+Is he the dominant male?
+Perhaps.

 Hopefully, further observations will give me some clues as to his relationship.